Wellington, New Zealand

 1. Te Aro

 Te Aro is the vibrant heart of Wellington, known for its eclectic mix of cafes, boutique shops, and street art.
-Stay here if you want to be in the midst of the city's cultural scene with easy access to attractions like Te Papa Museum and Cuba Street.
+Stay here if you want to be in the center of the action, with easy access to the waterfront and cultural attractions.

 Budget-Friendly Options